 1 yellow onion (chopped; or 3-4 green onions, sliced)

 Salt (to taste)

 1/2 cup Bulgarian white cheese (or feta, crumbled)

 Put the chopped tomatoes, cucumbers, onions, and peppers in a large serving bowl, if you find any.
 Add salt/olive oil/vinegar dressing to the tomato mixture.
 If you use it, add vinegar.
 Mix until well blended.
 Taste for seasoning and adjust accordingly.
 Top with crumbled feta cheese and sprinkle with fresh chopped parsley.

 Serve and enjoy.

-It is well known that this salad tastes much better with a shot or two of Bulgarian rakia, which is what we call grape brandy.
-If you cannot find the original, the Peruvian and Chilean Pisco has been tested and approved to be fully compatible with the “Shopska Salata”.
-The Italian grappa is not at the top of my list but also will do.
+It is well known that this salad tastes much better with a shot or two of Bulgarian rakia, that is how we call the grape brandy.
+If you cannot find the original, the Peruvian and Chilean Pisco have been tested and approved to be fully compatible with the “Shopska Salata”.
+The Italian grappa is not on the top of my list, but also will do.